 What kind of benefits can you expect from hypnosis for pain?

-In Hypnosis for Chronic Pain Management, Dr. Jenkins says most people report using a hypnosis recording for pain control provides relief for up to 6 hours.
+In Hypnosis for Chronic Pain Management, Dr. Jensen says most people report using a hypnosis recording for pain control provides relief for up to 6 hours.

 For some, the pain mostly disappears during hypnosis.
 Other people notice that hypnosis affects how they react to pain.
 Most notice that they can be more relaxed and comfortable, and that leads to less pain and suffering.